mikemike396/Echo-iOS/README.md

 - Xcode version 15.0+

 ## Setup
+- Install SwiftLint `brew install swiftlint`
-- Uses Firebase Realtime Datebase to drive the feed search index.
+- Using Firebase Realtime Datebase to drive the feed search index.
 To build this project locally you need to setup a personal Firebase project and include the plist at `Echo/GoogleService-Info.plist`.

 ## Contributions
 - Feel free to open a PR to contribute!